matthew-brett/pydagogue/curious_git.rst

     git log

-Notice that git log identies each commit with its hash.
-As we saw above, the hash for our commit was |initial|.
+Notice that git log identifies each commit with its hash.
+As we saw above, the hash for our commit was |commit_1_sha|.

 We can also ask to the see the parents of each commit in the log: